mtresearcher/moses-online/README.md

 This system has additional parameters, a weight for the online feature, and a learning rate for online algorithm.
 These parameters can be passed as

-	1. "weight-ol <weight>" : is the initial weight of the online feature function
+	1. "weight-ol <weight>" : is the initial weight of the online feature function (default 0)
-	2. "f_learningrate <rate>" : is the learning rate for online algorithm to update the feature
+	2. "f_learningrate <rate>" : is the learning rate for online algorithm to update the feature (default 0)
-	3. "w_learningrate <rate>" : is the learning rate for online algorithm to update the weight of online feature
+	3. "w_learningrate <rate>" : is the learning rate for online algorithm to update the weight of online feature (default 0)

 There are different online learning algorithms implemented to update the features and feature weights.

-	1. update only additional feature : Perceptron
+	1. update only additional feature with Perceptron : "-weight-ol <online learner weight>" will activate this algorithm
-	2. update features and weights : MIRA("-w_algorithm mira"), SparseMira ("-w_algorithm mira -use_sparse_features")
+	2. update features using Perceptron and feature weights using MIRA : "-w_algorithm alsoMira" will active this algorithm
-	3. update only feature weights with MIRA : "-w_algorithm onlyMira"
+	3. just feature weights update with MIRA : "-w_algorithm onlyMira" will activate this algorithm

 Input can be of two types.